keithlennox/smart-brain-frontend/README.md

 ## The following stack is used:

 ### Frontend
-Frontend: React
+React
+State management: class components
+Navigation: conditional rendering
+Connect to backend: Fetch

+### Backend
 Backend: node.js
 Web server: express
-State management: class components
-DB: PostgreSQL
 Connect backend to db: Kinex

-Connect backend to frontend: Fetch
-Navigation: conditional rendering
+### Database
+PostgreSQL

 The following SQL commands were entered in the psql command line to create the database required for this application: